-On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that the 506 Canal Street House (John G. Rohr House) has a special character, and special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.
+On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that the 508 Canal Street House has a special character, and special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.

-The Commission further finds that, among its important qualities, the red brick building at 506 Canal Street is one house of a rare surviving cluster of early nineteenth-century structures in lower Manhattan on a block partially created on landfill located close to the Hudson River waterfront; that it was built in 1826 with the adjacent house at 508 Canal Street by John G. Rohr, a merchant tailor, who developed several properties on both sides of Canal Street and had his business in a building at the northwest corner of Canal and Greenwich; that Rohr lived with his family in this building between 1830 and 1853; that the building retains distinctive characteristics of the Federal style, including Flemish bond brickwork, brownstone window sills and entrance archway, and peaked roof; that the most unusual feature is the three-bay cast-iron storefront with semi-elliptical arches, which appears to date from the original construction of the building and is the only known storefront of its kind to survive in New York City; and that the presence of 506 Canal Street is a striking reminder of the initial phase of the development of New York City in the years of the early republic.
+The Commission further finds that, among its important qualities, the brick building at 508 Canal Street is part of a rare surviving cluster of early nineteenth-century structures in lower Manhattan on a block partially created on landfill located close to the Hudson River waterfront; that it was built in 1826 with the adjacent house at 506 Canal Street by John G. Rohr, a merchant tailor, who developed several properties on both sides of Canal Street and had his business in a building at the northwest corner of Canal and Greenwich; that the building retains distinctive characteristics of Federal style, including the Flemish bond brickwork, brownstone window sills, and peaked roof; and that the presence of 508 Canal Street is a striking reminder of the initial phase of the development of New York City in the years of the early republic.

-Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 506 Canal Street House (John G. Rohr House), 506 Canal Street, Borough of Manhattan, and designates Borough of Manhattan Tax Map Block 595, Lot 38, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 508 Canal Street House, 508 Canal Street, Borough of Manhattan, and designates Borough of Manhattan Tax Map Block 595, Lot 37, as its Landmark Site.